wavemaker/docs/learn/documentation-reference.md

 Widgets are UI elements, which makes your app functional without coding.
 Explore the [widgets library](/learn/app-development/widgets/widget-library).
 :::

 2. Create backend services.
-This includes, adding data services, web services, java services, security services, or use third party APIs, or write your own code to extend a feature.
+It can be a data service, web service, java service, security service, or use a third party API, or write your own code to extend a feature.

 3. In a few simple clicks, using [variables](/learn/app-development/variables/variables), integrate the backend services with the widgets.